letsencrypt/cp-cps/CP-CPS.md

 ### 1.6.4 Conventions

-Terms not otherwise defined in this CPS shall be as defined in applicable agreements, user manuals, Certificate Policies, and Certification Practice Statements of the CA.
+Terms not otherwise defined in this CP/CPS shall be as defined in applicable agreements, user manuals, Certificate Policies, and Certification Practice Statements of the CA.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this CPS shall be interpreted in accordance with RFC 2119.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this CP/CPS shall be interpreted in accordance with RFC 2119.

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES

 ## 2.1 Repositories

-ISRG CP, CPS, Privacy Policy, Subscriber Agreement, and WebTrust audit documents are made publicly available in the Policy and Legal Repository, which can be found at:
+ISRG Combined CP/CPS, Privacy Policy, Subscriber Agreement, and WebTrust audit documents are made publicly available in the Policy and Legal Repository, which can be found at:

 <https://letsencrypt.org/repository/>